usb2snes/nwaasio/README.md

 # nwaasio

-A client implementation of NWA writed in C++ using the Asio library
+A client implementation of NWA writtenin C++ using the Asio library

 # Usage